Connect with others who understand.

 • Snoring

-• Jaw clenching and tooth grinding while sleeping
+• Jaw clenching and teeth grinding while sleeping

 Caffeine and alcohol can also contribute to poor sleep and sleep loss, which can lead to migraine headaches in the morning.
 Drinking alcohol causes dehydration, hangover headaches, and other types of headache pain.
 If you drink caffeine in the late afternoon or evening, caffeine withdrawal in the early morning could cause a migraine attack.
 Caffeine and alcohol are known triggers for migraine at any time of the day.